 Or if you have your camping gear, turn left at Humphries Bay and walk a few more hours to Tarawera Falls.
-Camping is allowed at Humphries Bay, Hot Water Beach, on Lake Tarawera or close to Tarawera Falls.
+Camping is allowed at Humphries Bay and Hot Water Beach on Lake Tarawera or close to Tarawera Falls.

 If you don’t want to walk the complete track there is a water taxi that services all 3 camping areas’ on Lake Tarawera.

 - trout fishing, (you do need a fishing license )